samrat222/samrat222/README.md

-<h4 align="left">I am a passionate MERN stack developer currently pursuing my Master's in Computer Applications (MCA) from Tezpur University.
+<h4 align="left">I am a passionate Mobile heavy Full stack developer SDE-1.
 My journey in the world of computer science has been an exciting exploration of creativity and problem-solving.</h4>

 ###